-Celebrated multidisciplinary artist Vivek Shraya’s second novel, The Subtweet is a no-holds-barred examination of the music industry and making art in the modern era that shines a light on the promise and peril of being seen.
+Celebrated multidisciplinary artist Vivek Shraya’s second novel, The Subtweet is a no-holds-barred examination of the music industry and making art in the modern era, shining a light on the promise and peril of being seen.

 The Subtweet takes the topic of online life and allows it to become simply part of the lives of its fully human, complex characters.
 What emerges is a deeply moving tale about the relationships between artists and friends.
 Biting and beautiful, it’s written with heart by an essential voice.